A tax rebate is available for super contributions made on behalf of low-income spouses.

 The concessional and extremely tax effective nature of superannuation in Australia makes the contribution of discretionary personal funds (where available) into superannuation a strategy well worth considering.

-Taxpayers aged 18 years to 64 years do not need to pass a work test in order to be able to make superannuation contributions.
-Taxpayers aged 65 years to 74 years will need to have worked in gainful employment for at least 40 hours in a consecutive 30 day period in that same financial year, prior to making any contributions.
+Taxpayers aged 18 years to 64 years do not need to pass a work test in order to be able to make superannuation contributions (For the 2020-21 year the age has increased to 67 years).
+Taxpayers aged 67 years to 74 years will need to have worked in gainful employment for at least 40 hours in a consecutive 30 day period in that same financial year, prior to making any contributions.
 Taxpayers aged 75 years or older are currently unable to make personal superannuation contributions.

-The limit for personal contributions from after tax sources is currently $100,000 per annum, with the opportunity to bring forward the following two year’s limit such that an undeducted contribution of up to $300,000 may be made in year one (see “Superannuation Re-contributions” above).
+The limit for personal contributions from after tax sources is currently $100,000 per annum (From 1 July 2021, this has increased to $110,000 per annum), with the opportunity to bring forward the following two year’s limit such that an undeducted contribution of up to $300,000 (From 1 July 2021 this has increased to $330,000) may be made in year one (see “Superannuation Re-contributions” above).

 Please be aware that contributions in excess of the above limits will be subject to tax at 49% if left in the superannuation fund.
 Excess non-concessional contributions made after 1 July 2013 can be withdrawn, together with 85% of the deemed associated earnings thereon, and taxed at the member’s marginal tax rate.
 Contact us prior to 30 June if you believe the above contribution limits have been exceeded.